AnthonyA28/Winkslides/README.md

 # Inkslides

-This is a fork of `inslides` with some minor modifications because the code in the main repo wasn't working for me (2022-11-08).
+This is a fork of `inkslides` with some minor modifications because the code in the main repo wasn't working for me (2022-11-08).

 ## Installation